RACV Logo

 Day 4: Ulleri

-Transfer by private vehicle to Birethanti, where you’ll meet your all-female hiking crew of assistant guides and porters.
-In the afternoon, they’ll lead you into a world of friendly villagers, terraced fields, alpine meadows and rhododendron forest set before a backdrop of snow-clad peaks.
-You can expect the first part of this trek to be relatively flat and easy-going, however, after you reach Tikhedhunga, be prepared to get your blood pumping by climbing hundreds of stone steps to Ulleri.
-Don’t worry, you’ll have beautiful views of the villages, forests and mountains to keep you distracted while on the journey.
+Transfer by private vehicle to Birethanti, where you’ll meet your all-female crew of assistant guides and porters and begin your five-day trek.
+Today’s route takes you through rural villages, rice paddies and terraced fields.
+You can expect the first part of this trek to be relatively flat and easy-going, but after you reach Tikhedhunga, be prepared to get your blood pumping as you climb hundreds of stone steps to Ulleri.
+Go at a nice steady pace and take plenty of rest stops to take in the amazing views along the way.
+When you arrive at Ulleri (2070 m), settle into your first teahouse of the trek and maybe get your first peek of the Annapurna Range if the skies are clear.

 Day 5: Ghorepani

 Ghorepani sits at a cool 2860 m above sea level, so you can expect to get your heart rate pumping on today’s exciting uphill climb.
-You’ll pass traditional homes and tea houses along a path that winds up and down hills before rewarding you with views of Annapurna South halfway along the trek.
+You’ll pass traditional homes and teahouses along a path that winds up and down hills before rewarding you with views of Annapurna South halfway along the trek.
 Meander through thicker wooded areas filled with towering bamboo plants and blooming trees.
-Then, venture beyond Banthanti (2300 m) through a moss-coated jungle before reaching Nangathanti (2520 m) where you’ll continue your journey to Ghorepani and enjoy some well-deserved rest in the evening.
+Then, venture beyond Banthanti (2300 m) through a moss-coated jungle before reaching Nangathanti (2520 m), where you’ll continue your journey to Ghorepani and enjoy a well-deserved rest this evening.

 Day 6: Tadapani

 Sunrise enthusiasts rejoice – today, you’ll rise early for a pre-dawn hike up Poon Hill to enjoy the sunrise over Dhaulagiri and the Annapurna Range.
-You'll then head back and tuck into breakfast at your tea house accommodation before lacing up your boots for today’s trek to Tadapani.
-Expect more magnificent views to frame your walking trail today as you continue north along the ridgeline with the Annapurna Ranges stretching along the east and west.
-You’ll follow a forested ridge that serves up views of the ranges in both directions.
-Descend along a muddy slope before reaching a small settlement and beautiful forested gorge.
-From here, head toward the mountain village of Tadapani where you’ll get a chance to relax, wander the local township and put your feet up for the evening.
+On a clear day, it offers 180-degree views of giant snow-clad peaks.
+You'll then head back to your teahouse for breakfast before lacing up your boots for today’s trek to Tadapani (2630 m).
+Expect more magnificent views to frame your hike as you continue north along the ridgeline with the Annapurna Range stretching along the east and west.
+You’ll follow a forested ridge that serves up views of the mountains in both directions.
+Descend along a muddy slope before reaching a small settlement and forested gorge.
+From here, head toward the mountain village of Tadapani to put your feet up for the evening.

 Day 7: Ghandruk

 Wake up with relief, knowing that today's trail is shorter and easier than you’ve become accustomed to over the last few days.
-You’ll take in the sunrise from Tadapani and then hike to Ghandruk village.
-The route from Tadapani to Ghandruk is tranquil and bursting with colourful wildflowers in spring.
-After reaching Ghandruk, you’ll explore this fascinating mountain village, take in the mesmerizing views and get acquainted with the ethnic Gurung culture here.
+You’ll take in the sunrise from Tadapani and then hike to Ghandruk (2000 m).
+The route from Tadapani to Ghandruk is tranquil and blooms with wildflowers in spring.
+After reaching Ghandruk, enjoy a well-earned lunch and then explore this traditional stone house village on a guided tour to learn about the Gurung culture here.
+This evening, you’ll be treated to a cultural performance of traditional Gurung folk song and dance by a group of women from the community.

 Day 8: Pokhara

-After a leisurely breakfast this morning, embark on a short trek down to Shyauli bazaar, where you’ll be transferred to Pokhara by a private vehicle.
-Take a boat ride across Phewa Lake to visit Tal Barahi temple in the lake's centre.
-After lunch, visit International Mountain Museum.
-This evening is all yours to relax and admire the lakeside scenery.
+After a leisurely breakfast, embark on a short trek down to Shyauli bazaar, where a private vehicle will be waiting to take you back to Pokhara.
+Take some time to freshen up, then regroup for a boat ride across Phewa Lake.
+You’ll also visit Tal Barahi temple in the lake's centre.
+After lunch, head over to the International Mountain Museum to dive into the history of trekking in Nepal and the people who call the mountains home.
+This evening is all yours to relax and enjoy the lakeside scenery.

 Day 9: Chitwan National Park

-After breakfast, head to Chitwan National Park – considered one of Asia's best national parks.
-UNESCO declared this park a UNESCO World Heritage site in 1984, and it offers some of the best wildlife viewing in Asia.
-You’ll be introduced to the camp staff and resident naturalists at your jungle lodge and home for the next two nights.
-Built in traditional Tharu village style, you’ll be surrounded by nature and the exotic sounds of the jungle.
-Relax or swim before visiting Tharu Village, where you’ll learn about the lifestyles of the Tharu women.
-Later, head to a special location on the banks of river’s edge to watch the sunset over the horizon.
-Enjoy local Nepali snacks and drinks and keep your eyes peeled for groups of deer and different species of birds which can often be seen on the other side of the riverbank.
-Head back to the lodge for dinner and a demonstration of Tharu cultural dance by local women.
+After breakfast, drive to Chitwan National Park.
+UNESCO declared this park a UNESCO World Heritage Site in 1984, and it offers some of the best wildlife viewing in Asia.
+When you arrive, meet the camp staff and resident naturalists at your jungle lodge for the next two nights.
+Built in traditional Tharu village style, you’ll be surrounded by nature and the sounds of the jungle.
+Take some time to relax or swim before visiting Tharu Village, where you’ll learn about the lifestyles of the Tharu women.
+Later, head to a special location on the riverbanks to watch the sunset with some local Nepali snacks and drinks – keep your eyes peeled for deer and different species of birds on the other side of the river.
+After, head back to the lodge for dinner and a demonstration of Tharu cultural dance.

 Day 10: Chitwan National Park

 Today is all about exploring Chitwan National Park and discovering the wildlife that lies within.
 After breakfast, hop in a jeep for a 4-hour safari drive through the park – if you're lucky, you might catch a glimpse of one of the Shere Khan-Royal Bengal tigers that call the park home.
-After your safari, you’ll float down the Rapti River in a dugout canoe, keeping an eye out for the great Indian rhino as well as deer, exotic bird life and the marsh mugger crocodiles that inhabit the riverbanks.
+After your safari, you’ll float down the Rapti River in a dugout canoe, keeping an eye out for the great Indian rhino as well as deer, various bird species and the marsh mugger crocodiles that inhabit the riverbanks.
+The rest of the afternoon is free to unwind at the lodge.

 Day 11: Kathmandu

-If you’re an avid wildlife lover, an optional early-morning birdwatching safari is available today – a worthwhile addition to your trip.
-After breakfast, you’ll take a private transfer back to the bustling capital of Kathmandu.
-In the afternoon, you’ll visit a local NGO called Days for Girls Nepal.
-Here, learn from a team of local women about their work to provide menstrual care and education and their mission to eliminate the Chhaupadi practice in Nepal.
-To shatter the stigma associated with women’s health, they campaign against Chhaupadi, a tradition in western Nepal, which prohibits Hindu women and girls from participating in normal family activities while menstruating, as they are considered impure.
+If you’re a wildlife lover, an optional early-morning birdwatching safari is available today – a worthwhile addition to your trip.
+After breakfast, you’ll take a private transfer back to Kathmandu.
+In the afternoon, you’ll visit a women-led NGO called Days for Girls Nepal where you’ll learn about their menstrual health education projects and mission to eliminate the chhaupadi practice in Nepal.
+Chhaupadi prohibits Hindu women and girls from participating in normal family activities while menstruating, as they're considered impure.
 Tonight, you’re free to relax and recharge.

 Day 12: Kathmandu